jlweichen/sportstwitter/README.md

 ### Step 2: Upload the CSV files to R and separate into data frames, one per team
 This is done with an R script.
 ### Step 3: Filtering out irrelevant tweets
 Right now this is done with filtering common irrelevant terms.
 Long-term I hope to build an algorithm that can determine if the tweet is relevant to the sport.
+For instance, filtering for 'patriots' culls not just tweets related to the NFL's New England Patriots, but also many irrelevant political tweets.
 I am building a dictionary of sports terms and hashtags using what is trending, searching the term on Twitter, and noting to what sport and team each term refers.
 ### Step 4: Sentiment analysis of each team's tweets
 This is done with tidytext and tm.